DigitalPublishingToolkit/NN09/md/10Rules.md

-*No Copyright* is the title of a critical analysis of copyright laws by political scientist Joost Smiers and business economist Marieke van Schijndel.[^53] In their book, the authors blame copyright for the concentration of the cultural marketplace, and the resulting ‘blockbuster’ culture.
-They argue that the monopoly of rights exploiters, legitimized by copyright laws, is what leads to an increasing concentration of the global culture industry, which favors only a few large corporations.
+*No Copyright* is the title of a critical analysis of copyright laws by political scientist Joost Smiers and business economist Marieke van Schijndel.[^53] They argue that the monopoly of rights exploiters, legitimized by copyright laws, is what leads to an increasing concentration of the global culture industry, which favors only a few large corporations and the resulting ‘blockbuster’ culture.
 The authors make a radical case for the abolition of copyright, in the hope of decentralizing this cultural consolidation.

-Many of the political attempts to monitor and control the internet are owed to copyright directly.
+Many of the political attempts to monitor and control the internet are connected to copyright directly.
 But trying to reconcile the internet with copyright is like flying a glider through a vacuum: impossible.
-Nonetheless, this doesn’t stop some from trying with sheer force.
+Nonetheless, this doesn’t stop some from trying with force.
 As long as copyright exists, people with enough money and influence will attempt to repurpose the internet into a control society.
 In the short term, we have no choice but to use free and open licensing models,